RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/challenges.md

 >    <summary><b>💡 Hint 4</b></summary>
 >
 > Did you remember to **exclude** how any adversary can **trivially win** the IND-CCA2 game?
 > You may use tables in CryptoVerif to do so.
-Check the syntax of tables below.
+Check the syntax of tables in CryptoVerif below.
 >>  <details>
 >>    <summary><b>CryptoVerif Syntax: Tables</b></summary>
 >>